charliewilco/downwrite/working-through-downwrite.md

 ---

 - Puppeteer and Jest are a match made in heaven.
-Writing asserts in the same way you would test a component is invaluable to your productivity.
+- Writing asserts in the same way you would test a component is invaluable to your productivity.
 - For writing unit tests with React, Components should be easy to test.
-Components should do one thing, have methods that are easy to spy on and mock return values.
+-- Components should do one thing
+-- Components have methods that are easy to spy on
+-- Mocking out dependencies shouldn't be difficult.
 - Writing snapshots should be the easiest test you write.
-It's a one liner.
 - React Router components will kill your snapshots.
 - Asking what this component or piece of UI should do 3 or 4 times will make it very clear you're doing something wrong